the1lab/1lab/src/Cat/Diagram/Colimit/Base.lagda.md

 colimit of that collection is some object with a universal property relating all of those objects and morphisms.

-[coproducts]: Cat.Diagra.Coproduct
+[coproducts]: Cat.Diagram.Coproduct.html
-[coequalisers]: Cat.Diagra.Coequaliser
+[coequalisers]: Cat.Diagram.Coequaliser.html
-[initial objects]: Cat.Diagra.Initial
+[initial objects]: Cat.Diagram.Initial.html

 It would be convienent to be able to talk about _all_ of these situations at once, as opposed to on a case-by-case basis.
 To do this,